hppedeaf/Camera-Animation-Hppe-Docs/docs/How To Use/Standard.md

 ![gif](@site/static/img/OrbitFree.webp)
 :::tip

-Change the Height to 0 (Recommended)
+Change the Height to 0 when using Orbit Free.
+(Recommended)

 :::